 Triodos Organic Growth Fund was launched in January 2014 as a sub-fund of Triodos SICAV II.
-The fund has a semi open-end fund structure and is not quoted on any stock market.
-Triodos Organic Growth Fund has a euro share class for institutional, professional and certain qualified private investors.
+The fund has an open-end fund structure and is not quoted on any stock market.
+Triodos Organic Growth Fund has a Euro share class for institutional, professional and certain qualified private investors.

-The Board of Directors has appointed Triodos Investment Management B.V. as the alternative investment fund manager of Triodos SICAV II.
-Triodos Investment Management B.V. is incorporated under the laws of the Netherlands and is a wholly-owned subsidiary of Triodos Bank N.V.
-Triodos Investment Management B.V. is supervised by the Dutch regulator, Autoriteit Financiële Markten.
+The Board of Directors has appointed Triodos Investment Management BV as the external alternative investment fund manager of Triodos SICAV II.
+Triodos Investment Management BV is incorporated under the laws of the Netherlands and is a wholly-owned subsidiary of Triodos Bank NV.
+Triodos Investment Management BV is supervised by the Dutch regulator, Autoriteit Financiële Markten.

 Triodos OGF LuxCo S.à r.l., an intermediate holding company and a wholly-owned subsidiary of Triodos SICAV II, was incorporated under Luxembourg law in 2014.
 Triodos OGF LuxCo S.à r.l. acts as a holding company for a selection of investments made by Triodos Organic Growth Fund.
 TOGF Beteiligungs GmbH & Co.
 KG, an intermediate holding company and a limited partnership with Triodos SICAV II as the only limited partner, was incorporated under German law in 2014.
 TOGF Beteiligungs GmbH & Co.
 KG acts as a holding company for a selection of investments made by Triodos Organic Growth Fund.

-The Annual General Meeting of Shareholders of Triodos SICAV II takes place in the city of Luxembourg, at a place specified in the notice of the meeting, each year on the last Wednesday in April.
+The Annual General Meeting of Shareholders takes place in the city of Luxembourg, at a place specified in the notice of the meeting, each year on the last Wednesday in April.
 If such day is not a business day, then the meeting will be held on the next business day.
-Notice of any General Meeting of Shareholders of Triodos SICAV II will be mailed to each registered Shareholder at least eight days prior to the meeting and will be published to the extent required by Luxembourg law in the Mémorial.
+Notice of any General Meeting of Shareholders will be mailed to each registered Shareholder at least eight days prior to the meeting and will be published to the extent required by Luxembourg law in the Mémorial.
 Triodos SICAV II publishes an integrated detailed audited report annually.
 Triodos SICAV II also publishes an integrated detailed semi-annual report.
 In addition, separate reports for each sub-fund of Triodos SICAV II are published.
-Copies may be obtained free of charge from the registered office of Triodos SICAV II or can be downloaded from Triodos Bank: www.triodos.com and www.triodos.nl.
+Copies may be obtained free of charge from the registered office of Triodos SICAV II and can be downloaded from Triodos Bank: www.triodos.com and www.triodos.nl.

-The fund invests primarily in mature and profitable privately-owned organic and sustainable lifestyle businesses in Europe.
+The fund’s objective is to invest primarily in mature and profitable privately-owned organic and sustainable lifestyle businesses in Europe.
 It aims to offer investors a unique investment opportunity in the long-term development of organic and sustainable consumer sector in Europe and to contribute to a positive social and environmental impact.

 The investment focus is on selected values-based businesses with a track-record of successful trading and profitability.
 Through an evergreen approach not driven by exits, the fund will invest as an aligned co-owner, by providing succession and/or growth capital.
 As a long-term investment partner, the fund will typically take significant minority or majority equity positions, be represented at the board of directors and/or at annual shareholders meetings and add value through a strategic, professional ownership approach.